bhavya970/Namasthe-React/README.md

       -- what ever we want to change just pass into function , On function call it triggers the "DIFF Algorithm"

 # Reconciliation :
+    When ever a state variable changes react "Re-render" the component.
+    # How it is Working:
+        React uses reconcilation algorithm which also known as React Fiber.
+        When ever you filter -> re-render happens means, 7cards -> 3cards
+           # Virtual DOM
+              i.e it creates a virtual DOM
+              virtual dom is not a actual dom virtual dom is a representation of actual dom it is a normal kind of java script object
+          # Diff Algorithm
+            FINDS OUT DIFFERENCE B/W UPDATED V-DOM AND PREVIOUS V-DOM THEN UPDATES ACTUAL DOM
+  # React Fiber Architecture
+    read o n acd lite
+  # Monolith Architecture
+       API UI
+       AUTH DB SMS     -- Everything inside on same repository -- Everyone work on same repository
+  # Microservices Architecture
+      -- Different surface for different jobs
+      BE UI AUTH
+      DM SMS Email

+      all these services combined together to form big app Different Techstack
+      own specific ports
+      This is known as "Seperation of Concerns" i.e "Single Responsibility Principle"

+      Follows each service has one job
+  # How Do Services Interact Each Other, How all these are Deployed ?
+     At the end all the ports as mapped to Domain Name